Pottsville Area High School: 20th century

-In February 1959, Veteran's Memorial Stadium, Pottsville High School's stadium, faced numerous cave-ins as a result of being located on the site of the old York Farm Colliery whose mining operations covered the area.
-A sink-hole developed underneath the Press Box that was 18 feet in depth and eight feet in diameter.
+In February 1959, Veterans' Memorial Stadium, Pottsville High School's stadium, experienced numerous cave-ins because it was built on the site of the old York Farm Colliery, whose mining operations had covered the area.
+A sinkhole developed underneath the Press Box that was 18 feet in depth and eight feet in diameter.
 It was thought to compromise the integrity of the symbolic press box as well as the structure of the home side bleachers.
 Similar cave-ins occurred in 1937 when the east end of the stadium was deemed unstable and suffered collapses and required numerous tons of fill to render the field safe for athletic competition.

 In 1966, a planetarium-observatory was added to the school's 3rd Floor.
 The planetarium was installed in what was the East Study Hall area and seats 72 observers, while the observatory located on the roof of the East Wing can accommodate 20 observers.
 The planetarium features a star projector manufactured by Spitz Laboratories, Inc., of Yorklyn, Delaware which is capable of producing night skies featuring stars, the Solar System, coordinates, and the Earth's geography.
 In order to accommodate the planetarium, the East Study Hall was partitioned off for the installation of a dome measuring 30-foot in diameter and two stairwells leading to the telescope in the observatory.
 This project was the first of its kind at the time and was approved under the Federal Elementary and Secondary Education Act, Title One.
-Contracting for the construction was handled by Scheider & Davis at a cost of $119,000 in 1966.
+Contracting for the construction was handled by Scheider & Davis for $119,000 in 1966.
 The first director of the facility was Wayne L. Smiley, a graduate of Oswego State College, New York.
 This unique space science lab is a significant part of the science facilities of the Pottsville High School.

-In 1989, it was decided by the St. Clair School District in collaboration with the Pottsville School District that 230 high school students from St. Clair, Pennsylvania as well as all future students in the 9th through 12th grades would transfer to the newly named Pottsville Area High School on a tuition based model.
+In 1989, the St. Clair School District, in collaboration with the Pottsville School District, decided that 230 high school students from St. Clair, Pennsylvania as well as all future students in the 9th through 12th grades would transfer to the newly named Pottsville Area High School on a tuition based model.
 The decision initially faced opposition from the Pennsylvania Labor Relations Board and the St. Clair Teachers Association, but was ultimately upheld and the arrangement still is in place today.